discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 **Step 1: Sword of Justice + Trap**

 Start with <Skill name="swordofjustice"/> and <Skill name="processionofblades" />.
-- <Skill name="swordofjustice" profession="guardian" /> and <Skill name="processionofblades" /> both have a wind up time to deal all their damage.
+- <Skill name="swordofjustice" profession="guardian" /> and <Skill name="processionofblades" /> both have a wind up time before dealing all their damage.
 Use them at the start of your opener to maximize your burst.
 - <Skill name="swordofjustice" profession="guardian" /> has 3 charges.
-The other charges can be used later in the rotation when no priority skills are available.
+The other charges can be used later in the rotation as filler.

 **Step 2: Longbow skills**